Sallust: Other works

-His last work, Histories, covered events from 78 BC; none of it survives except a fragment of book 5, concerning the year 67 BC.
-From the extant fragments, he seemed to again emphasis moral decline after Sulla; he "was not generous to Pompey".
-Historians regret the loss of the work, as it must have thrown much light on a very eventful period, embracing the war against Sertorius (died 72 BC), the campaigns of Lucullus against Mithradates VI of Pontus (75-66 BC), and the victories of Pompey in the East (66–62 BC).
+His last work, Historiae, covered events from 78 BC; none of it survives except a fragment of book 5, concerning the year 67 BC.
+From the extant fragments, he seemed to again emphasize moral decline after Sulla; he "was not generous to Pompey".
+Historians regret the loss of the work, as it must have thrown much light on a very eventful period, embracing the war against Sertorius (died 72 BC), the campaigns of Lucullus against Mithradates VI of Pontus (75–66 BC), and the victories of Pompey in the East (66–62 BC).

 Two letters (Duae epistolae de republica ordinanda), letters of political counsel and advice addressed to Caesar, and an attack upon Cicero (Invectiva or Declamatio in Ciceronem), frequently attributed to Sallust, are thought by modern scholars to have come from the pen of a rhetorician of the first century AD, along with a counter-invective attributed to Cicero.
 At one time Marcus Porcius Latro was considered a candidate for the authorship of the pseudo-Sallustian corpus, but this view is no longer commonly held.